 Boeing contributed over $16 million in 2013 to organizations like the USO that support our military, veterans and their families.

-Boeing, Ethiopian Airlines and Seattle Anesthesia Outreach joined together for the first 787 Dreamliner Humanitarian Flight.
-Along with this new airplane, the flight delivered approximately 20,000 pounds (9,000 kilograms) of medical supplies to Ethiopia'
+Boeing, Ethiopian Airlines and Seattle Anesthesia Outreach partnered for the first 787 Dreamliner humanitarian flight, which brought 20,000 pounds (9,000 kilograms) of medical supplies to Ethiopia.

 There is no greater privilege than helping those in need.
 In the face of natural disasters or humanitarian need, Boeing’s people and products are often present to help communities around the world.
 Working with our global network of products, customers, suppliers and community partners, Boeing is uniquely positioned to make a difference during disaster and humanitarian relief efforts and be a force for positive change.
 Through our ongoing Humanitarian Delivery Flights program, Boeing and its airline customers combine the delivery of new aircraft with vital relief and humanitarian missions.
 More than 50 airline customers have collaborated with Boeing on more than 170 humanitarian delivery flights since 1992, bringing more than one million pounds of aid including medical supplies, food supplements, equipment and clothing for relief workers, and educational materials to those in need.